-In the event that a patient's delayed discharge is due to refusal of advised care, Lead Nurses and Discharge Co-ordinators will make every effort to explain the reasons behind the planned care option.
+In the event that a patient's delayed di

+Lead Nurses and Discharge Co-ordinators will make every effort to explain the reasons behind the planned care option.
 In the event that the patient refuses to accept the planned discharge or transfer, the Matron will talk to the patient and issue the Final Discharge Patient Letter.